thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Epic.md

 are typically graphical interfaces that accept input from an end-user.
 UX: User Experience; all aspects of the end-user's interactions with an application or device.

+Flow: A frame-by-frame image of a user (a student, tutor, convenor, or administrator) performing a necessary function from beginning to end.
+Flows allow designers to think critically about how the usability of a design.
+It may save the project from investing time and resources into unusable dead-ends.

 ## Key Links/Resources

 ---